hammingweight/spring_on_oci/README.md

 # Spring Boot on Oracle Cloud Infrastructure (OCI)
 This repository contains a Spring Boot "Hello, World" REST Service and scripts that deploy the application on Oracle Cloud Infrastructure.
-The deployed service uses only free-tier resources.
+The deployed service uses only OCI free-tier resources.

-The goal of this project is to show how to provision and configure services in OCI to host a Spring Boot application.
+The goal of this project is to show how to provision and configure resources in OCI to host a Spring Boot application.

 ## Prerequisites
 You'll need: